INF413-2016-2017/k-means/README.md

 Use instructions
 ----------------
 Install the **distance** package, for instance using pip: _pip install distance_.
+To use the algorithms on words instead of points, use the option dataType='points' or dataType='words' in the instantiation of the class.
 In the file main.py, choose the desired parameters.
+The programs currently work only on _python 2.7_

 Notations